Ahmed Dowidar: Career

 Although Dowidar plays as a defender, he has a good goal scoring record.
 This is mainly because he is a master penalty taker.
-He scored a total of 4 goals in the 2008–09 Egyptian Premier League and another 6 in the 2009–10 season.
+He scored a total of four goals in the 2008–09 Egyptian Premier League and another six in the 2009–10 season.

 He played as a defender for Kazma Sporting Club in the Kuwaiti Premier League in 2013.

 Several Egyptian teams, including both Egyptian giants Al Ahly and Zamalek, revealed their interest in Dowidar.
 However, Ittihad El-Shorta issued a hands-off warning over these interests.

-On Sunday June 15, 2014 Dowidar signed a three years contract with Zamalek.
+On 15 June 2014, Dowidar signed a three-year contract with Zamalek.